Keepnet Labs Logo

 Let's look at a few real-life examples of vishing to understand how these attacks work and their impacts.
 Each story shows how scammers use phone calls to trick people into giving them money or personal information.

-Deepfake Voice Attack on a UK Energy Company (2019)
+1. The Deepfake Voice Heist on a UK Energy Company (2019)

-Please check out our other blog on real vishing attack examples to learn more.
+Please check out our blog on real vishing attack examples to learn more.

 what-are-the-signs-of-vishing-attacks.jpeg